From Community Giver to Business Seller: The Mindset Shift No One Talks About

 The Mindset Shift That Changed Everything

-The breakthrough came when I realized that serving people and building a sustainable business aren't mutually exclusive - they're actually complementary.
+The breakthrough came when I realized that serving people and building a sustainable business are not mutually exclusive.
+They are actually complementary.

-My nonprofit work was incredibly impactful, but it wasn't sustainable for me personally.
-I was burning out, using my own resources, and couldn't scale the help I was providing.
+My nonprofit work was incredibly impactful, but it was not sustainable for me personally.
+I was burning out, using my own resources, and could not scale the help I was providing.
 Building a profitable business meant I could serve people long-term without sacrificing my own well-being.

 When I gave away everything for free, I was undervaluing the years of experience, education, and wisdom I brought to the table.
 Charging appropriate prices for my coaching and products meant I was finally honoring the value of my expertise.

 People who invest in your services are more likely to do the work and see results.
 When someone pays for my Dreams and Visions Workbook or S.O.F.T.
-Life Coaching, they're psychologically invested in their own transformation in a way that free resources don't create.
+Life Coaching, they are psychologically invested in their own transformation in a way that free resources do not create.

 The more successful my business becomes, the more people I can reach, the more resources I can create, and the bigger impact I can make.
-Profitability isn't the enemy of purpose - it's the fuel for bigger purpose.
+Profitability is not the enemy of purpose.
+It is the fuel for bigger purpose.

-I didn't have to choose between being someone who serves and someone who sells.
-I could offer free resources (like my Mid-Year Reset webinar) alongside paid products and services.
+I did not have to choose between being someone who serves and someone who sells.
+I could offer free resources alongside paid products and services.
 The key was creating multiple ways for people to connect with my mission.

 Practical Strategies for the Transition